Things are about to get really complicated for some former FBI and DOJ officials over the coming weeks

-While it probably won’t be officially released until next month, you can expect leaks of what’s in it to begin over the next week.
+While it probably won’t be released until next month, you can expect leaks of what’s in it to begin over the next week.

-Media reports are assuming that Horowitz will go hard after James Comey for his handling of the investigation and his decision to elevate himself well outside the scope of his former position’s power.
+It’s being assumed that Horowitz will go hard after James Comey for his handling of the investigation and his decision to elevate himself well outside the scope of his former position’s power.

 The report will also likely address Andrew McCabe again, who despite having clear conflicts of interest, chose to not recuse himself until the investigation was all but over.

 Whether Horowitz has also found improper behavior within the DOJ to report isn’t known yet, but it’s a good bet he has.
-If I were speculating, he’ll likely address Loretta Lynch’s tarmac meeting with Bill Clinton
+If I were speculating, he’ll likely address Loretta Lynch’s tarmac meeting with Bill Clinton.

 The DOJ may also come under fire due to recent reports that they pressured the FBI to back off the Clinton Foundation.